MarioniLab/MammaryGland/src/README.md

+# \src
-# R code that was used in the analysis
+This folder contains all scripts that were used in the analysis.
+Apart from the scripts that were used for each figure, the folder contains the following general scripts:

 - functions.R contains general functions that were used in the analysis
 - getTFcheckpoint.R and PrepareData.R were used to convert the Cell Ranger output into an R object